xnau/content-anchor-links/readme.txt

 == Changelog ==

+= 1.6 =
+* fixed bug where anchors weren't added to the linker in some cases #8
+* anchors are now filtered by the search term in the linker #10
+* better anchor slug generation for headings with special characters, punctuation, etc. #6

 = 1.5 =
-fixed minor bugs
+* fixed minor bugs

 = 1.4 =
-improved the heading detection
+* improved the heading detection

 = 1.3 =
-compatibility with utf-characters in headings fixed bug with invisible characters, whitespace in headings #3
+* compatibility with utf-characters in headings
+* fixed bug with invisible characters, whitespace in headings #3

 = 1.2 =
-headings IDs: better handling of nested tags #2
+* headings IDs: better handling of nested tags #2

 = 1.1 =
-improved linker UI functionality
+* improved linker UI functionality

 = 1.0 =
-initial public release
+* initial public release

 == Upgrade Notice ==

-1.4 is a bugfix release for all users
+1.6 is a bugfix and feature release for all users